yongjiajun/Genetic-Algorithm-CLang/README.md

 ###### Project for Advanced Programming Techniques Assignment 2 [94/100%], RMIT University 2018

-Implemented various advanced functions in **C language [ANSI / ISO C]** such as gene mutation/crossover.
+Implemented various advanced core functions in **C language [ANSI / ISO C]** such as gene mutation/crossover.

 More info about the project can be found in the [assignment spec](https://github.com/yongjiajun/Genetic-Algorithm-CLang/blob/master/specs/AssignmentSpecs.pdf), while other supporting documents can be found [here](https://github.com/yongjiajun/Genetic-Algorithm-CLang/tree/master/specs).